Healthy teeth and gum nutrition

 Submitted by Aventura Dentists on December 6, 2011

 Keeping your teeth healthy requires basic dental hygiene, but there are a lot of vitamins and minerals that affect your oral health as well.
-In addition to brushing, flossing, and having regular dental appointments, your diet should be varied enough to cover the basic nutritional needs of your teeth.
+In addition to brushing, flossing, and having regular general dental checkups, your diet should be varied enough to cover the basic nutritional needs of your teeth.

 Vitamins A, C, and D are very important to the wellbeing of your teeth, both for building and protecting them.